 HPC² researchers utilize a variety of server systems to fulfill their research requirements.
-General purpose systems include several 12 and 16 processor x86 servers with up to 512GB of RAM, and dozens of smaller servers.
-Additionally, the HPC² utilizes over desktop 300 PC's running Windows or Linux.
+General purpose computational systems include numerous x86-based servers with up to 24 cores and 512GB of RAM each.
+Additionally, the HPC² researchers utilize nearly 800 desktops and laptops running Windows or Linux.

 Disk storage is provided via high-performance RAID-enabled disk systems, including a Sun/Oracle and Data Direct Networks SAN storage systems.
 A total of nearly 12 Petabytes of disk space is available for HPC² researchers.
 In addition to the online disk space, a Sun StorageTek SL8500 tape library provides a capability of 9 Petabytes of near-line storage.
 A Lustre-based high performance parallel filesystem with approximately 3 Terabytes of storage is also available on the core computational systems.

 The HPC²'s high-performance network backbone consists of a mixture of 10 Gigabit Ethernet (10Gb/s) and 40 Gigabit Ethernet (40Gb/s) circuits utilizing Juniper and Extreme Networks routers and switches.
 This backbone supports full redundancy at the core and allows for aggregated connections to support high-bandwidth activities.
 All computational systems are connected to via either a 10 Gb or 40 Gb connection; all primary desktop systems are connected via high-performance edge switches at 1 Gigabit Ethernet.